IsaacPea/mc-exercise/FUBAR.md

-What did yoda say the first time he saw himeself in 4k?
+What did yoda say the 1st time he saw himself in 4k?

 HDMI.